postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 You can carry out distributed migration with any type of Postman account.

 You can export your personal workspace and shared workspaces for any teams you have joined, or you can choose to only export data from a specific workspace.
-See [exporting data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) for detail.
+See [exporting data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) for more information.

 If you have an individual account and aren't part of a team yet, but want to keep an independent workspace after joining one, see [Joining a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
 When migrating company data to an authorized team, you can [export specific data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) or [export a dump of all data](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).